-- 13.1 After a boat passes head to wind, she shall keep clear of other boats until she is on a close-hauled course. - 13.2 After the foot of the mainsail of a boat sailing downwind crosses the centreline she shall keep clear of other boats until her mainsail has filled. - 13.3 While rule 13.1 or 13.2 applies, rules 10, 11 and 12 do not.
+- 13.1 After a boat passes head to wind, she shall keep clear of other boats until she is on a close-hauled course. - 13.2 After the foot of the mainsail of a boat sailing downwind crosses the centreline she shall keep clear of other boats until her mainsail has filled.

+- 13.3 While rule 13.1 or 13.2 applies, rules 10, 11 and 12 do not.
 However, if two boats are subject to rule 13.1 or 13.2 at the same time, the one on the other's port side or the one astern shall keep clear.

-C2.5 Rule 16.2 is deleted.
+- C2.5 Rules 16.2 and 17.2 are is deleted.

-C2.6 Rule 18.3 is changed to
+- C2.6 Rule 18.3 is changed to

-If two boats were on opposite tacks and one of them changes tack and as a result is subject to rule 13.1 in the zone when the other is fetching the mark, rule 18.2 does not thereafter apply.
+If two boats were on opposite tacks and one of them completes a changes tack and as a result is subject to rule 13.1 within the two-length zone when the other is fetching the mark, to pass a rounding mark, and if thereafter the other boat cannot by luffing avoid becoming overlapped inside her, the boat that tacked shall keep clear and rules 15 and 18.2 does not thereafter apply.
 If, once the boat that changed tack has completed her tack,

-- (a) the other boat cannot by luffing avoid becoming over-lapped inside her, she is entitled to mark-room, the boat that changed tack shall keep clear and rule 15 does not apply; - (b) the other boat can by luffing avoid becoming overlapped inside her, the boat that changed tack is entitled to mark-room. - C2.7 When rule 20 applies, the following arm signals by the helmsman are required in addition to the hails: - (a) for 'Room to tack', repeatedly and clearly pointing to windward; and - (b) for 'You tack', repeatedly and clearly pointing at the other boat and waving the arm to windward. - C2.8 Rule 23.1 is changed to 'If reasonably possible, a boat not racing shall not interfere with a boat that is racing or an umpire boat.' - C2.9 Add new rule 23.3: 'When boats in different matches meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own match.' - C2.10 Add to the preamble of Part 4: 'Rule 42 shall also apply between the warning and preparatory signals.' - C2.11 Rule 42.2(d) is changed to 'sculling: repeated movement of the helm to propel the boat forward;'
+- (a) the other boat cannot by luffing avoid becoming overlapped inside her, then rule 18.2(b) shall apply as if the boats were clear ahead and clear astern at the two-length zone. she is entitled to mark-room, the boat that changed tack shall keep clear and rule 15 does not apply; - (b) the other boat can by luffing avoid becoming overlapped inside her, the boat that changed tack is entitled to mark-room. - C2.7 When rule 19.1 20 applies, the following arm signals by the helmsman are required in addition to the hails: - (a) for 'Room to tack', repeatedly and clearly pointing to windward; and - (b) for 'You tack', repeatedly and clearly pointing at the other boat and waving the arm to windward. - C2.8 Rule 20.2 is changed to 'A boat taking a penalty shall keep clear of one that is not.' - C2.8 Rule 23.1 is changed to 'If reasonably possible, a boat not racing shall not interfere with a boat that is racing or an umpire boat.' - C2.10 Rule 22.2 is changed to 'Except when sailing a proper course, a boat shall not interfere with a boat taking a penalty or sailing on another leg.'

+- C2.9 Add new rule 23.3: 'When boats in different matches meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own match.' - C2.10 Add to the preamble of Part 4: 'Rule 42 shall also apply between the warning and preparatory signals.' - C2.11 Rule 42.2(d) is changed to 'sculling: repeated movement of the helm to propel the boat forward;'.